What is autism?

 - Communication

-- Difficulty putting oneself in the position of others
+- difficulty putting oneself in the shoes of others

 Act!

 Parents are the first to notice their child’s extraordinary behavior and, compared to other children, see that their child is not reaching the usual stages of development.
-Some parents describe that their child seemed different from birth.
-While other parents describe their child developing normally but then losing skills.
+Some parents describe that their child’s behavior seemed different from birth.
+While other parents describe their child developing age appropriately but then losing skills.

 Pediatricians often overlook the first signs of autism and advise parents to wait and see, with the explanation that the child is a late bloomer.
-New research shows that parents’ first assumptions that something is wrong with the child are often confirmed.
+New research shows that parents’ first assumptions that something is discernible with the child’s behavior are often confirmed.
 If you have concerns about the development of your child (or a child you work with), don’t hesitate.
 Talk to a doctor (or parents) to clarify autism.
 That’s the best thing you can do for the child.

-Science shows that early intensive intervention with ABA/VB (Applied Behavior Analysis and Verbal Behavior) for at least two years of preschool age can bring outstanding improvements for many children on the autistic spectrum.
+Studies suggest that early ABA/VB (applied behavior analysis and verbal behavior) support for at least 2 years in kindergarten age, can bring outstanding improvements in a wide range of skills for many children on the autistic spectrum.

 Autism is a physical condition associated with a change in brain biology and chemistry.
 The exact causes of these changes are still unknown, but research is very active in this area.
 Presumably, there is a combination of factors that lead to autism.